 Making Kombucha – My first forage into diy kombucha didn’t fair very well, and I ended up with vinegar after 7 days of fermentation.
 To be honest I think the scobie I used wasn’t as fresh as it needed to be.
 I might give this a go again but I’ll need to check I can consume 600ml of kombucha a week before I do.

 Conker Laundry Liquid – I gave this another go this year after learning of a new recipe, but despite the new recipe the results were the same as before.
 Meh!
-Read my updated blog post on Conker Laundry Liquid: The Verdict for more info
+Read my updated article on Conker Laundry Liquid: The Verdict for more info

 Eating less meat & dairy – We started well and managed to reduce our meat-based dinners from 7 to 4 a week, but I think that’s probably going to be our limit for now.
 My family’s food sensitivities are making it very challenging to come up with more vegetarian dishes that we’ll all eat and now that I’m in college it’s gone from difficult to impossible.
 My own intake of meat and dairy is fairing going down but i really have to start exploring other non-processed vegan alternatives to dairy in the New Year.